Online ethnography: The range of methodologies

 Ethnographers have approached the study of the Internet in a range of different ways.
 A variety of terms refer to various formulations of methodological approaches to cyber-ethnography.
-Many of these seek to maintain their own dialog with the established tradition of ethnography.
+Many of these seek to maintain their own dialogue with the established tradition of ethnography.
 Each formulates its relation to the established anthropological tradition in different (and sometimes inconsistent) ways.
 Some think that ethnographies conducted online involve a distinctive methodological approach.
 Others think that cyber-ethnography is not a distinctive form of ethnography although researching the Internet ethnographically forces us to reflect on fundamental assumptions and concepts of ethnography.

 Methods choices need to be directly adapted to the kind of questions a researcher seeks to answer.
 The main advantages of cyber-ethnography reside in the scope and scale of the available data.
 Other advantages include seeking input directly from participants.
 For example, posting raw fieldnotes on a blog and allowing participants to leave comments can provide transparency.
 Cyber-ethnography also allows for a variety of data collection types and including audiovisual formats, on various platforms such as websites, social networks and forums.